IBMStreams/streamsx.objectstorage/_docs/01_09-sink-operators.md

   **Empty partition values**__
   If a value in a partition is not valid, the invalid values are replaced by the string `__HIVE_DEFAULT_PARTITION__` in the COS object name.
   For example, /GeoData/Asia/YEAR=2014/MONTH=7/DAY=29/HOUR=`__HIVE_DEFAULT_PARTITION__`/test_20171022_124948.parquet

+* `%HOST` the host that is running the processing element (PE) of this operator.

+* `%PROCID` the process ID of the processing element running the this operator.

+* `%PEID` the processing element ID.

+* `%PELAUNCHNUM` the PE launch count.

 ##### Storage Format Related Parameters